h3imdall/ftp-remote-edit/README.md

 ## Getting started

-- Toggle the view with "ftp-remote-edit:toggle" or use keybinding `ctrl-space` or `cmd-space`
+- Toggle the view with "ftp-remote-edit:toggle" or use keybinding `ctrl-space`
 - Enter the master password.
 If not allready set, enter the firsttime.
 All information about your server settings will be encrypted with this password.
 - Right click and select "Edit Servers" to open the configuration view.
 Here you can add, edit and delete your (s)ftp server settings.

 ## Keybindings

-- Toggle the view with `ctrl-space` or `cmd-space`
+- Toggle the view with `ctrl-space`
-- Toggle the focus with `ctrl-alt-space` or `cmd-alt-space`
+- Toggle the focus with `ctrl-alt-space`
-- Toggle the fuzzy finder with `ctrl-alt-p` or `cmd-alt-p` (item must be selected in the tree view)
+- Toggle the fuzzy finder with `ctrl-alt-p` (item must be selected in the tree view)

 ## Helpfull commands
 - Toggle the view with "ftp-remote-edit:toggle"